-TDengine is a high-performance, scalable time series database with SQL support.
+TDengine is an open-source, cloud-native time-series database optimized for the Internet of Things (IoT), Connected Cars, and Industrial IoT.
+It enables efficient, real-time data ingestion, processing, and monitoring of TB and even PB scale data per day, generated by billions of sensors and data collectors.
 This document is the TDengine user manual.
-It introduces the basic, as well as novel concepts, in TDengine, and also talks in detail about installation, features, SQL, APIs, operation, maintenance, kernel design and other topics.
-It's written mainly for architects, developers and system administrators.
+It introduces the basic, as well as novel concepts, in TDengine, and also talks in detail about installation, features, SQL, APIs, operation, maintenance, kernel design, and other topics.
+It's written mainly for architects, developers, and system administrators.

-To get a global view about TDengine, like feature list, benchmarks, and competitive advantages, please browse through section Introduction.
+To get an overview of TDengine, such as a feature list, benchmarks, and competitive advantages, please browse through the Introduction section.

-We live in the era of big data, and scale-up is unable to meet the growing business needs.
+We live in the era of big data, and scale-up is unable to meet the growing needs of the business.
 Any modern data system must have the ability to scale out, and clustering has become an indispensable feature of big data systems.
 Not only did the TDengine team develop the cluster feature, but also decided to open source this important feature.
-To learn how to deploy, manage and maintain a TDengine cluster please refer to "cluster".
+To learn how to deploy, manage and maintain a TDengine cluster please refer to Cluster Deployment.

-If you want to know more about TDengine tools, the REST API, and connectors for various programming languages, please see the "Reference" chapter.
+If you want to know more about TDengine tools and the REST API, please see the Reference chapter.

 For information about connecting to TDengine with different programming languages, see Client Libraries.

 If you are very interested in the internal design of TDengine, please read the chapter Inside TDengine, which introduces the cluster design, data partitioning, sharding, writing, and reading processes in detail.
 If you want to study TDengine code or even contribute code, please read this chapter carefully.